alexanderGugel/engine-guides/webgl-content.md

 Famous gives us a number of pre-made Geometries called Primitives.
 Primitives range from simple shapes like the Sphere above to more complex ones including Icosahedrons and Parametric cones.

-Currently, Famou.s give us the following Primitives:
+Currently, Famous give us the following Primitives:

   - Box
   - Circle